-- strive to achieve a Data Advantage: it's no secret collecting loads of relevant data is essential for success in AI.
-Designing a product/service ground up to be an efficient data collector is key, don't make it an afterthought.
+- Strive to achieve a Data Advantage: it's no secret that collecting loads of relevant data is essential for success in AI.
+Designing a product/service from the ground up to be an efficient data collector is key, don't make it an afterthought.
 It's not always possible and easy - often due to privacy and other regulations - but often being transparent to the customer about which data will be collected and what the benefits.
-Even better aligning your and your customer's interest so that you both benefit from the data which is collected.
+Even better aligning you and your customer's interest so that you both benefit from the data which is collected.

 If you are interested in learning more about this approach and start applying it on your data, reach out to us at BrainCreators and let us show you how BrainMatter can help you.